Who are the best cheap players for a Gameweek 33 Bench Boost?

 Moving further forward, Marcus Tavernier (£5.4m) must rank as one of the season’s unluckiest players, having hit the woodwork four times.

-In the last four Gameweeks, no midfielder has attempted more shots (15) and only three have created more chances (nine) than the Bournemouth winger.
-Only Anthony Gordon (£7.4m) has enjoyed more big chances (three).
+In the last four Gameweeks, only one midfielder has attempted more shots than Tavernier (16) and only four have created more chances (10).

 Tavernier might enjoy himself against a Newcastle side that loves conceding attempts, while the Cherries’ strong home form should stand Tavernier in good stead.
 Even though his penalty-taking status is now slightly more unclear.